-- Ability to work effectively and diplomatically with Museum staff, patrons, and representatives of community-based organizations.
+- Ability to work effectively and diplomatically with Museum volunteers, staff, patrons, and representatives of schools and other community-based organizations.

-- A collaborative, energetic, pro-active work style, with demonstrated creativity and flexibility.
+- A friendly, collaborative, energetic, pro-active work style a must.

-- Ability to lift 25 pounds.
-Frequent use of stairs required.
+- Ability to see, speak and hear clearly, and lift 25 pounds.

 - Valid driver’s license.

-To apply, please send a cover letter including resume and three professional references to firstname.lastname@example.org.
+To apply, please send a cover letter , resume and three references to email@example.com.